helixyte/everest/docs/narr/resource_design.rst

 Resources can call other resources to modify other parts of the entity model, thus implementing the *business logic* of the application.

-Following the path laid out in the excellent "REST in Practice" book, :mod:`everest` web service applications use the ATOM Publishing Protocol (AtomPub) at the core.

 Collection resources and aggregates
 ***********************************

 The same way that sets of member resources of the same kind are held in a collection resource, sets of entities of the same kind are held in an :term:`aggregate`.
-An aggregate roughly corresponds to a table in a relational database; it can either be
+In a typical setup where a relational database is used as persistency backend, an aggregate corresponds to a database table and the individual entities to the rows in this table.

 Exposing entity attributes in resources
 ***************************************

 There are three kinds of resource attributes in :mod:`everest`: Terminal attributes, member attributes, and collection attributes.
 A *terminal* resource attribute references an object of an atomic type or some other type the :mod:`everest` framework does not know more about.
 A *member* resource attribute references another member resource and a *collection* resource attribute references another collection resource.